haimkru/caEditR/README.md

 ## Example
 Please read the vignette and run it a single time, it should work end to end.

-`vignettes/caEditR.Rmd` — a complete worked example.
+`vignettes/caEditR.Rmd` — a complete working example.
 After installing, open it with:

 ```r
 vignette("caEditR")